-The tools used in construction utilize electric motors to do the work, and electric motors have special power requirements.
+The tools used in construction often utilize electric motors which have special startup power requirements.
 When a motor starts, it uses up to six times the rated power for one and half to three seconds.
 A generator starting that motor must be capable of supplying the motor’s inrush current during startup.
 If multiple tools will operate from the generator at the same time, consider the starting current of each motor.

 Power tool motors fall into two categories: the universal motor and the capacitor start motor.
 Universal motors power easy to start loads such as electric drills, circular saws, disc grinders and jig saws.
 The number of starting watts for each tool is approximately double the number of run watts.
 Each tool has a nameplate marked with the voltage and the amps.
 Multiply amps by volts for watts, then double the number of watts to determine starting watts.

 Tools that use capacitor start motors are shown on the nameplate as type G or type L motors.
 These include brick or metal cut-off saws, air compressors and pumps.
 Running watts are determined by multiplying volts by amps as shown on the tool nameplate.
 Type G motors require three times the running watts to start; type L motors need six times the running watts at startup.